SovereignCloudStack/docs/user-docs/usage-hints/find-image/index.md

 [find_img.yaml](find_img.yaml).
 So, while ansible YAML proves to be more expressive than HCL here, the by far simplest code is the python implementation.

-Full disclosure: The ansible YAML has been produced with the help of Claude AI.
+Transparency hint: The ansible YAML has been produced with the help of Claude AI.
+I tested (and fixed) it.